 Graduating from Kingston University with a BA in Fine Art, Mike went on to complete a research MA at the University of Westminster focussing on London’s Architecture, history and spatial development.
 He has spent the past 18 years producing a variety of built environment events, publications, exhibitions and outreach projects.

-The London Ambler’s collaborators and clients, past and present include: Royal Institute of British Architects (RIBA), AA Night School, the London Festival of Architecture, Facebook, Grosvenor, Karakusevic Carson Architects and Pitman Tozer Architects.
+The London Ambler’s collaborators and clients, past and present include: Royal Institute of British Architects (RIBA), The Architecture Foundation, AA Night School, the London Festival of Architecture, Facebook, Grosvenor, Karakusevic Carson Architects, KPF, AIA and Pitman Tozer Architects.

 ‘The Marylebone and Mayfair walk was thoroughly captivating.
 Having lived and worked in the area for many years, I was interested to see if Mike could offer any new insights – and boy, did he!
 His expertise ranges across history, architecture, culture and social history, and his easy way with storytelling makes him an entertaining walking companion.’